We create to create a campus culture that encourages employees and students to engage in healthy relationships with substances.

-Recognizing that there may be a broad range of behaviors and patterns of substance use among its employees and students, Selkirk College seeks to support dialogue and inquiry while regulating use on campus and at campus functions.
+Recognizing that there may be a broad range of behaviors and patterns of substance use among its employees and students, we seek to support dialogue and inquiry while regulating use on campus and at campus functions.

 Drug Overdose Awareness

-It’s important to remember that having a Naloxone kit is a last resort.
-Anyone having a Noloxone kit must understand realize the importance of calling for help (911) and starting CPR second.
-Administering Naloxone is done LAST.
+It’s important to remember that having a naloxone kit is a last resort.
+Anyone having a naloxone kit must understand realize the importance of calling for help (911) and starting CPR second.
+Administering naloxone is done last.

 We strongly encourage our community to use a harm reduction approach and become educated on what to do in case of a suspected overdose.
 Please always seek out help and keep each other safe.

 Key individuals have been trained in the use of naloxone at Selkirk College and it can be found in designated locked locations on campus, stored according to manufacturing instruction.